w-decker/decker_honors_module/README.md

 # decker_honors_module

-Modular code for Will Decker's Honors Thesis (2024)
+Modular code for Will Decker's Honors Thesis (2024).

+Real examples of deployment can be be found in the [analysis capsule](https://github.com/w-decker/Honors-Thesis) for this project.

 # Table of Contents